 Yeshua (Jesus) is the Son of God - sent by God to begin the restoration of His people (Luke 4:18).
 He was born of a virgin for the purpose of saving His people from their sins (Matthew 1:21).
 He is the 'prophet like unto Moses' (Deuteronomy 18:15) who was tasked with restoring the proper application of God's law to His people.
 He died, rose from the dead, and has ascended to heaven awaiting the time when He will again be sent by His Father, this time to gather His people and to restore the Kingdom of God on Earth (Acts 1:6).Shaliah - the Sent One Debunking Opposition to Virgin Birth God's Coming Kingdom

-God's people are saved by grace, not by law - in much the same way as the ancient Israelites who were redeemed by the blood of a lamb; who were 'baptized' and saved in the Red Sea(Exodus 14:30); and who were subsequently lead to Mount Sinai where they recieved the Torah - God's "words of life" and His instructions for a happy and healthy relationship with Him.
+God's people are saved by grace, not by law - in much the same way as the ancient Israelites who were redeemed by the blood of a lamb; 'baptized' and saved in the Red Sea(Exodus 14:30); and were subsequently lead to Mount Sinai where they recieved the Torah - God's "words of life" and His instructions for a happy and healthy relationship with Him.
 In other words, those who wish to serve God will walk in His ways (the Torah) - not to be saved, but because they are saved.What is GRACE?